-When a non-AP STA receives a frame that contains a Device ID Status field in a Device ID KDE or Device ID
+For non-MLO, when a non-AP STA receives a frame that contains a Device ID Status field in a Device ID KDE or Device ID

-element equal to 1, or a PASN ID status field in a PASN Status field in a PASN ID element equal to 1, indicating Not Recognized, it shall assume that no shared identity state exists with the AP or ESS (as per the concepts of 12.2.13 (Identifying a non-AP STA with changing MAC address)).
+element equal to 1, or a PASN ID status field in a PASN Status field in a PASN ID element equal to 1, indicating Not Recognized, it shall assume that no shared identity state exists with the AP or the ESS (as per the concepts of 12.2.13 (Identifying a non-AP STA with changing MAC address)).

+For MLO, when a non-AP MLD receives a frame that contains a Device ID Status field in a Device ID KDE or Device ID

+element equal to 1, indicating Not Recognized, it shall assume that no shared identity state exists with the AP MLD or the ESS (as per the concepts of 12.2.13 (Identifying a non-AP STA with changing MAC address)).

+A non-AP MLD that stores a device ID received from an AP MLD in an ESS and later becomes a non-AP STA for the purpose of communicating with an AP in the same ESS, may provide that device ID in a frame following the procedures defined in this subclause for the non-AP STA.
+Similarly, a non-AP STA that stores a device ID received from an AP in an ESS and later becomes a non-AP MLD for the purpose of communicating with an AP MLD in the same ESS, may provide that device ID in a frame following the procedures defined in this subclause for the non-AP MLD.

 12.2.12.2 Identifiable random MAC address (IRM) operation

-An AP that has dot11IRMActivated equal to true advertises activation of the IRM mechanism by setting the IRM Active field to 1 in the Extended RSN Capabilities field (see 9.4.2.240 (RSNXE)) in Beacon and Probe Response frames.
+For non-MLO, an AP that has dot11IRMActivated equal to true advertises activation of the IRM mechanism by setting the IRM Active field to 1 in the Extended RSN Capabilities field (see 9.4.2.240 (RSNXE)) in Beacon and Probe Response frames.
 A non-AP STA that has dot11IRMActivated equal to true indicates the IRM mechanism is active by setting the IRM Active field to 1 in either the Extended RSN Capabilities field in (Re)Association Request frames or the first PASN frame that is sent to any AP that advertises activation of the IRM mechanism.

+For MLO, an AP MLD that has dot11IRMActivated equal to true advertises activation of the IRM mechanism by setting the IRM Active field to 1 in the Extended RSN Capabilities field (see 9.4.2.240 (RSNXE)) in Beacon and Probe Response frames transmitted by each of its affiliated AP(s).
+A non-AP MLD that has dot11IRMActivated equal to true, indicates that the IRM mechanism is active by setting the IRM Active field to 1 in the Extended RSN Capabilities field in (Re)Association Request frames transmitted through an affiliated STA sent to any AP MLD that advertises activation of the IRM mechanism.

-An AP that has dot11IRMActivated equal to true and that receives a (Re)Association Request frame or the first PASN frame that includes an Extended RSN Capabilities field with the IRM Active field equal to 1 shall do one of the following:
+For non-MLO, an AP that has dot11IRMActivated equal to true and that receives a (Re)Association Request frame or the first PASN frame that includes an Extended RSN Capabilities field with the IRM Active field equal to 1 shall include an Extended RSN Capabilities element in either the (Re)Association Response frame or the second PASN frame, respectively, with the IRM Active field set to 1.

-- include an Extended RSN Capabilities element in the (Re)Association Response frame with the IRM Active field set to 1.

-- include an Extended RSN Capabilities element in the second PASN frame with the IRM Active field set to 1.
+For MLO, an AP MLD that has dot11IRMActivated equal to true, and that receives a (Re)Association Request frame that includes an Extended RSN Capabilities field with the IRM Active field equal to 1 through an affiliated AP, shall include an Extended RSN Capabilities element in the (Re)Association Response frame with the IRM Active field set to 1.